-Congress passed the ADA Amendments Act to remedy the effects of several Supreme Court decisions that narrowly interpreted the ADA's definition of "disability".
-These narrow interpretations resulted in the denial of the ADA's protection for many individuals with impairments that Congress intended to cover under the law, such as cancer, diabetes, and epilepsy.
+Congress passed the ADA Amendments Act to remedy the effects of several Supreme Court decisions that narrowly interpreted the ADA's definition of "disability."
+Those narrow interpretations resulted in the denial of the ADA's protection for many individuals with impairments that Congress intended to cover under the law, such as cancer, diabetes, and epilepsy.
 The ADA Amendments Act provides clear direction about what "disability" means under the ADA and how it should be interpreted so that covered individuals seeking the protection of the ADA can establish that they have a disability.

-Although the ADA Amendments Act is already in effect and already applies to entities covered under title II (State and local governments) and title III (public accommodations and commercial facilities) of the ADA, the Department's changes to its title II and III regulations will help ensure that covered entities, persons with disabilities, and others will know how to interpret and apply the ADA Amendments Act.
-These changes also will satisfy the Attorney General's responsibility to publish regulations that are consistent with any changes to the ADA made by Congress.
+Although the ADA Amendments Act is already in effect and already applies to entities covered under title II (State and local governments) and title III (public accommodations and commercial facilities) of the ADA, the Department's changes to its title II and III regulations help ensure that covered entities, persons with disabilities, and others know how to interpret and apply the ADA Amendments Act.
+These changes also satisfy the Attorney General's responsibility to publish regulations that are consistent with any changes to the ADA made by Congress.

 No. The Department's regulations reflect the substance of the ADA Amendments Act, which made clear that the ADA's definition of "disability" remains the same.
-Congress indicated that the ADA Amendments Act was meant to reinstate a broad scope of protection under the ADA.
+However, Congress indicated that the definition of "disability" should be interpreted so as to reinstate a broad scope of protection under the ADA.
 Therefore, the Department's regulation retains the three-prong definition of "disability" as: (1) a physical or mental impairment that substantially limits one or more major life activities; (2) a record (or past history) of such an impairment; or (3) being regarded as having a disability.
 The ADA Amendments Act regulations specify how that definition should be interpreted and applied.